-- A. All regular Full-Time, employees are eligible for vacation according to the accrual provisions, which follow. - B. Regular Part-time (less than 20 hours per week) employees and those employees on Leave of Absence do not earn or accrue vacation benefits.
-Employees on Leave of Absence will accrue vacation only if using sick or vacation time. - C. An employee must have completed 90 days of continuous service before accrued vacation hours may be used. - D. Terminating employees will receive pay for unused but accrued vacation.
+- A. All regular Full-Time, employees are eligible for vacation according to the accrual provisions or designated vacation, which follow. - B. Regular Part-time (less than 20 hours per week) employees and those employees on Leave of Absence do not earn or accrue vacation benefits.
+Employees on Leave of Absence, who accrue vacation days, will accrue vacation only if using sick or vacation time. - C. An employee who accrues vacation days must have completed 90 days of continuous service before accrued vacation hours may be used. - D. Terminating employees who accrue vacation days will receive pay for unused but accrued vacation.
+Employees receiving designated vacation allotment do not accrue vacation and are not paid out upon termination for vacation days. - E. Any employee who is re-hired within one (1) year from date of termination will receive credit for their former tenure period for purposes of calculating vacation accrual.
+For example, if an employee had worked two years prior to rehire, he/she would be eligible to accrue at the three-year rate after one more year of employment.

-Section 2 Accrual:
+Section 2 Vacation allotment:

-- A. Accrual begins on the first day of employment. - B. Vacation acerual for Full-Time office/clerical, Program Assistant, Program Assistant II, Program Assistant III and maintenance employees:
+A. Vacation accrual for Full-Time office/clerical, Program Assistant, Program Assistant II, Program Assistant III and maintenance employees:

 Period of Continuous Employment Annual Vacation

-0 - 3 years 17 vacation days/year
+0-3 years 17 vacation days/year

 3 years or more 22 vacation days/year